• Skip to primary navigation

 You can make up a roux ahead of time and mix it in after the pressure cooking time.
 A roux is made from equal parts of a fat and flour.
 I usually use butter and flour and then cook it over medium heat until it is a pale color and the flour is cooked.

 You can also use a cornstarch slurry, which is combining cold water (beef stock or broth is okay as well) with cornstarch.
-I would start with 2-3 Tbsp of cold liquid mixed with one tablespoon cornstarch.
+I would start with 2-3 tablespoon of cold liquid mixed with one tablespoon cornstarch.
 Stir it in the tomato gravy AFTER pressure cooking and then use sear/sauté to bring to a simmer which will thicken the sauce.

 The way I thicken the Swiss Steak gravy, is with tomato paste.
 Start with 2 Tablespoons of tomato paste added after the pressure cook time and add more tomato paste until it is thickened to your liking.
 I also will use sear/sauté.